tidoust/timingservice/README.md

 * Add missing properties on the timing object or drop them from the spec
 * Implement range intervals
 * Create more useful examples
-* Explore how timing objects can be used to control media elements (e.g. a video)
-* Improve the clock synchronization mechanism, be it only to take round trip times into account
-* Ensure TimingObject.timestamp is monotonic

 ## License